kanmatthew/Matt-test-docs/index.md

 **_Note_**: If the setup wasn't automically downloaded, press **try again** in the middle of the page.

-4. After the setup is finished downloading and installing the web player, click **LOG IN**.
+4. Click **LOG IN** after the setup is finished downloading and installing the web player.

 ![WebPlayerLogIn](assets/images/Spotify_web_player.png?raw=true)